Climate-Related Risks and Opportunities

 Market and technology risks that we have identified include the potential substitution of traditional oil and gas services and products with lower-emissions options, as well as potential costs to transition to lower-emissions technology.
 These risks are driven by market demand, as our customers attempt to satisfy their own climate targets, scenarios and goals and respond to regulatory and stakeholder requirements for lower-emissions operations.

 Legacy oil and gas assets and technology may be made obsolete due to shifting market preferences, and we may need to continue to develop assets and technology to satisfy demand for lower-emissions operations and services.
 To the extent any existing assets and technology are made obsolete, we may face write-downs and early retirements of assets.
-We address this risk by developing new products, software and services, such as EcoCell™ and EcoStart™, and creating mutually beneficial solutions with our customers to meet growing demand to increase efficiency and reduce emissions generated by their operations.

 These developments may result in a need to increase our capital expenditures, reallocate capital and increase research and development expenditures.
-We have also invested in a geothermal company, which will allow us to utilize our existing equipment and technologies to advance geothermal and other low carbon technologies.

 Another market risk we have identified is that fuel conservation measures, alternative fuel requirements and increasing consumer demand for alternatives to oil and natural gas could reduce demand for oil and natural gas.
-The increased competitiveness of alternative energy sources (such as wind, solar, geothermal, tidal, and biofuels) could reduce demand for oil and natural gas, and therefore for our services.
+The increased competitiveness of alternative energy sources (such as wind, solar, tidal, and biofuels) could reduce demand for oil and natural gas, and therefore for our services..

 Reputational Risks

 Reputational risks that we have identified are primarily related to concerns about the oil and gas sector due to the increasing weight put on climate change issues by regulatory bodies, the investment community, and others.
 The lending and investment practices of institutional lenders and investors have been the subject of intensive lobbying efforts in recent years, oftentimes public in nature, not to provide funding for oil and natural gas producers.
 Limitation of investment in and financing for oil and natural gas could result in the restriction, delay, or cancellation of drilling and completion programs or development of production activities.

 In addition, an increasing number of our customers consider sustainability factors in awarding work.
 If we are unable to successfully continue our sustainability enhancement efforts, we may lose customers, our stock price may be negatively impacted, our reputation may be negatively affected, and it may be more difficult for us to effectively compete.

 If the reputation of our industry generally, or our Company specifically, is impacted by climate change concerns, this could result in a reduction in capital availability and/or an increased cost of capital, both for us and our customers, and may reduce demand for our services and have an adverse effect on our business.
 While we have a limited impact on the overall reputation of our industry, we seek to address our Company-level reputational risks through our continuing development of lower-emissions equipment, technology and software solutions, as well as related marketing outreach efforts to promote our efforts.